nothingismagick/open-source-contributor-text/tutorials/openSourceTutorial.md

 ```
 [Here is a report made from the Quasar repo using the **fossa cli** approach.]( https://raw.githubusercontent.com/nothingismagick/quasar-articles/master/tutorials/fossa_report_licenses_quasar.txt.md) As you can see, the great majority of modules use the MIT license, but several are not clear from the report alone: 15 of the projects were not autodetected by **fossa**.
 I followed each of the links, tracked down their licenses, and made a note not only of the license, but that I was the one who did it.

-Furthermore, I detected that only one of our libraries (stylint) is requires a GPL license, but the developers have a license conflict in the declaration in the  package.json (GPL-2) and the actual license file (GPL-3).
+Furthermore, I detected that only one of our libraries (stylint) requires a GPL license, but the developers have a license conflict in the declaration in the  package.json (GPL-2) and the actual license file (GPL-3).

  That is what you will need to do as well.
 Should a license file not be included in the project, and you cannot find one, it is wise to contact the author.